awslabs/duvet/duvet-specification/duvet-specification.md

 #### Requirements from TOML

-If Duvet has interpreted TOML files as a [section](#section), for every entry in the TOML file,
-Duvet SHOULD extract a [requirement](#requirement).
+If Duvet has interpreted TOML files as a [section](#section), for every [array of tables](https://toml.io/en/v1.0.0#array-of-tables) in the TOML file, Duvet SHOULD extract a [requirement](#requirement).

 ### Parse Implementation